 In order to properly manage intra-abdominal pressure, you need the core canister to work properly.

 I know I’m getting technical and sciencey (can you tell this is a loaded topic?!)
 BUT - this is where the core recovery comes in!

 Pregnancy and all the alignment shifts that come with it can really disrupt the core canister functioning.
 And if that is off in any way, there can be an INCREASE of pressure in the abdominal cavity, which further weakens the abdominal muscles AND that linea alba we talked about, thus leading to overall weak core functioning.

 So - super long story short - YES!
 You need to do core recovery, no matter how long ago you had your baby!

 That being said, this process takes different lengths of time depending on the person.
 If you were super active pre-pregnancy and throughout pregnancy and had really great core strength, it might only be a few weeks!
 But if you were someone that wasn’t super active, it could take a few months.

-The best way to regain your core strength in an effective (and safe) way is to work with someone who has specific pre and postnatal fitness knowledge, or follow a program created by someone who does!
+The best way to regain your core strength in an effective (and safe) way is to work with someone who has specific pre and postnatal fitness knowledge, or follow a program created by someone who does! (check out my 12-Week Postpartum Program here!)
 I also always highly recommend anyone who has given birth to see a pelvic physical therapist for a full evaluation to know where they are at from a pelvic floor standpoint.